Shafayetsadi/digital-electronics/digital-systems.md

 ## Analog System and Digital System

-A digital system is a combination of devices designed to manipulate logical information or physical quantities that are represented in digital form; that is, the quantities can take on only discrete values.&#x20;
+A digital system is a combination of devices designed to manipulate logical information or physical quantities that are represented in digital form; that is, the quantities can take on only discrete values.

 An analog system contains devices that manipulate quantities that are represented in analog form.
 These quantities can vary over a continuous range of values.